meshery/meshery/docs/pages/guides/tutorials/Hello-Kubernetes-with-Dapr.md

 layout: default
 title: Hello Kubernetes with Dapr
 abstract: |
   Dive into this step-by-step tutorial on deploying Dapr in Kubernetes using Meshery Playground.
-Learn how to deploy a Python app for generating messages and a Node app for consuming and persisting them, all of which are orchestrated with Dapr for improved application integration.
+Learn to deploy a Python app for generating messages and a Node app for consuming and persisting them, all orchestrated with Dapr for enhanced application integration.
 permalink: guides/tutorials/hello-kubernetes-with-dapr
-redirect_from: guides/tutorials/Hello-Kubernetes-with-Dapr
+redirect_from: guides/tutorials/hello-Kubernetes-with-Dapr
 model: kubernetes
 type: guides
 category: tutorials